gsx750ss-dev/lumina-30-overview/README.md

 ## Explanation

+This section explains the conceptual role of LUMINA-30 within the overall framework.

 <!-- ● L30:ENTRY -->
 LUMINA-30 defines a civilizational boundary for AI systems.
 It introduces a single invariant missing from existing frameworks: